LiYingWang/kwl-burials/README.md

 This repository contains the data and code for our paper:

 > Li-Ying Wang & Ben Marwick, (2021).
-A Bayesian networks approach to infer social changes in burials in northeastern Taiwan during the European colonization period. *Journal of Archaeological Science 134*
+A Bayesian networks approach to infer social changes from burials in northeastern Taiwan during the European colonization period. *Journal of Archaeological Science 134*
 > <https://doi.org/10.1016/j.jas.2021.105471>

 Our pre-print is online here:

 > Li-Ying Wang & Ben Marwick, (2021).
-A Bayesian networks approach to infer social changes in burials in northeastern Taiwan during the European colonization period. *Journal of Archaeological Science 134*
+A Bayesian networks approach to infer social changes from burials in northeastern Taiwan during the European colonization period. *Journal of Archaeological Science 134*
 > <https://osf.io/preprints/socarxiv/3vfea/>

 ### How to cite

 Please cite this compendium as:

 > Li-Ying Wang & Ben Marwick, (2021).
-Compendium of R code and data for "A Bayesian networks approach to infer social changes in burials in northeastern Taiwan during the European colonization period".
+Compendium of R code and data for "A Bayesian networks approach to infer social changes from burials in northeastern Taiwan during the European colonization period".
 Accessed 23 Aug 2021.
 Online at
 > <https://osf.io/xga6n/>

 ### Contents